 A masonry fireplace is attached to one of the walls.
 It can be built at the same time the house is constructed or added during a remodeling project.
 They are made of brick and mortar.

 Masonry fireplaces are significantly more expensive to build and maintain than prefabricated ones.
 This is because they are part of the building’s structure.

 Prefab fireplaces are built in a factory.
 The most common materials used in building a prefab fireplace are metal and glass with insulated walls.

 Prefabricated fireplaces still require a chimney cap to keep foreign objects away, but it already comes with the price.
 A prefab fireplace is cheaper than masonry, but won’t last longer than a masonry fireplace.
 A masonry fireplace can last up to a hundred years while a factory-built fireplace may need to be replaced after 40 years.

 The cost and structure of a fireplace may not be as important as its efficiency.
 Between the two types, prefab fireplaces burn hotter.
-Masonry fireplaces don’t provide as much heat to the house because most of its heat is discharged through the chimney.
+Masonry fireplaces don’t provide as much heat to the house because most of their heat is discharged through the chimney.

-Final Decision is up to you!
+The Final Decision is up to you!

 Installing a fireplace, whether masonry or prefabricated, is a big decision to make.
 Careful consideration is needed before choosing the kind that will work best for your family.

 Both prefab fireplace and masonry fireplace are safe, provided that you take proper precautions when using them.